ctools/ctools/doc/source/users/tutorials/quickstart/selecting.rst

 .. note::
    Event selection by :ref:`ctselect` in a given dimension can be avoided by specifying ``NONE`` (or ``INDEF``, ``UNDEF`` or ``UNDEFINED``) for one of the selection parameters.
+This is recommended rather than specifying the same selection previosuly applied to the data.
 The following run for example only performs a selection by time but no selection by ROI or energy:

    .. code-block:: bash

       $ ctselect
-      Input event list or observation definition XML file [events.fits] RA for ROI centre (degrees) (0-360) [83.63] NONE Start time (UTC string, JD, MJD or time in seconds) [2020-01-01T00:10:00] Stop time (UTC string, JD, MJD or time in seconds) [2020-01-01T00:40:00] Lower energy limit (TeV) [0.1] NONE
+      Input event list or observation definition XML file [events.fits] Radius of ROI around pointing or specified RA/DEC (degrees) (0-180.)
+[3.]
+NONE Start time (UTC string, JD, MJD or time in seconds) [2020-01-01T00:10:00] Stop time (UTC string, JD, MJD or time in seconds) [2020-01-01T00:40:00] Lower energy limit (TeV) [0.1] NONE